Pennsylvania Mesothelioma Lawyer

 Sites in Pennsylvania with Known Asbestos

-There are many specific examples of buildings, industrial worksites, military facilities, and other locations in the state that have been known to have asbestos and to have exposed workers.
-Here are just a few examples of these:
+There are many specific buildings, worksites, military facilities, and other locations in Pennsylvania known to have asbestos and exposed workers.
+Here are just a few examples:

 - Allied Chemical, Philadelphia